BjornFJohansson/WikidPad/README.md

 There are two important differences between this version and the original (see at the end of this page).

 1. The original wikidpad is usually installed via a binary installer.
-This version is installed as a conda or pip package.
+This version is installed as a setuptools or conda package.

+2. A series of plugins (mec_plugins) are distributed along with WikidPadMP.
+These are located in the WikidPad/user_extensions directory.
+These files are named mecplugins_*.py and are useful for using Wikidpad as a dated notebook.
+These files are not necessary and can be removed.

+The requirements are (in requirements.txt) are:

+	wxPython==4.1.1

+Optional requirements are (in requirements.txt) are:

+    dateparser>=1.1.5
+    natsort>=8.2.0

+These are needed for some of the mec_plugins

+## Installation with pip

     pip install WikidPadMP

-2. A series of plugins are distributed along with wikidpad.
-These are located in the WikidPad/user_extensions directory and can be removed.

-We call these plugins "mecplugins" and they help us with biology and molecular biology work.
+## Installation of optional requirements

+    pip install -r requirements_optional.txt

 ## Installation with Anaconda